garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
    * -  | (2)
-      - | Amongst the entities matching the dynamic conditions, implement the query method to fetch the entities corresponding to the specified page.
+      - | Implement the query method to fetch the entities corresponding to the specified page, amongst the entities matching the dynamic conditions.
         | In the above example, the method is not split for explanation purpose; however it can be split if required.
     * - | (3)
       - | In the above example, when conditions are not specified, return a blank page information as there is no need to perform search.